Class II Wildlife

 What is Class II wildlife?

 Class II wildlife is a defined list of species that are considered to present a real or potential threat to human safety.
-Possession of Class II wildlife for personal or commercial purposes requires a license.
-Substantial experience requirements and specific cage requirements must be met before a license will be issued.
+Possession of Class II wildlife for personal or commercial purposes requires a permit.
+Substantial experience requirements and specific cage requirements must be met before a permit will be issued.

 Species which are designated as Class II are: